Question: I have several issues and questions regarding the PERM. I am particularly seeking information about the immigration perm process.

 Question: Once an employer requests its application be withdrawn, how soon can the employer file a new application for the same alien beneficiary?

-Answer: After requesting a withdrawal, an employer may not file a new ETA Form 9089 for the same alien beneficiary until one of the following occurs: (A) Employer sees, using the online PERM system, that the status of the original case changes from “In Process” to “Withdrawn,” or (B) Employer receives confirmation (via standard U.S. Mail or e-mail) from the NPC that the ETA Form 9089 currently in process has been withdrawn.
+Answer: After requesting a withdrawal, an employer may not file a new ETA Form 9089 for the same alien beneficiary until one of the following occurs: (A) Employer sees, using the online PERM system, that the status of the original case changes from “In Process” to “Withdrawn.”
+Or (B) Employer receives confirmation (via standard U.S. Mail or e-mail) from the NPC that the ETA Form 9089 currently in process has been withdrawn.

 Question: If the employer’s minimum requirements include some period of training, must the alien beneficiary’s training be listed on the Application for Permanent Employment Certification, ETA Form 9089, Section K, as well as attested to in Section J?